vonderklaas/tcp-server/README.md

 ### How to run?

-In the root folder, run:
+In the root folder, run

 ``` go run main.go ```